oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         singularity, which will then be only used as a fallback for rules which don't define environment modules. (default: False)

+html executor settings:
+  --report-html-path VALUE
+                        Path to the report file (either .html or .zip).
+Use zip if your report contains large results or directories with htmlindex as results. (default:
+                        <dataclasses._MISSING_TYPE object at 0x7f5b7332d7c0>)
+  --report-html-stylesheet-path VALUE
+                        Path to a custom stylesheet for the report. (default:
+                        <dataclasses._MISSING_TYPE object at 0x7f5b7332d7c0>)

  In general, command-line values override environment variables which override defaults.